rydmike/flex_color_picker/README.md

 The color code value can be shown in five different formats, the displayed format also defines the received string format of the copied RGB value.

 *Add images and more text...*

+## Dialogs

+The FlexColorPicker comes with two built-in ready to use dialogs.
+You can also make your own by including the `ColorPicker()` in your own dialog or overlays designs.
+In this chapter we will look at the two built in dialogs, that are really the same dialog but designed for slightly different use cases.

+### ColorPicker show dialog method

+*Add images and more text...*

+### Get picked color function

+*Add images and more text...*